SolveH/deep-learning-intro-in-VR/README.md

 # Deep Learning Introduction in VR
 This is my master thesis project, where we explored how VR can be utilized as a tool for learning in AI education.
 I developed a prototype application for the Oculus Quest, where students are given an introduction to deep learning and neural networks.
-Users find themselves in an escape room environment, where topics have been split into separate rooms of the application.
+Users find themselves in an escape room environment, where topics have been split into separate rooms.
 The user progress through the application by doing 3D-puzzles, calculations, and quizzes, based on the course-material.

 # Motivation